Section 8.100 - Standards & Specifications

 Other Major Thoroughfare:

 - Improvements - Installed by the public in accordance with a schedule of public street improvements, except on existing streets where specific improvements are required to meet vehicular and/or traffic needs of the particular development in which case the developer must install the necessary improvements at the time of development.
 If, however, a public improvement project for the street is programmed and funded, the developer may be relieved of the actual construction, but remains liable for the costs of the improvements for which he or she would otherwise be responsible.
 The developer has the option, after consultation with the Town Manager and Town Engineering Department, to construct all or a portion of a new or extended street if the developer wants to make use of the street for access to the development.
-Development along new Class III streets or extensions of Class III streets must limit access points to public streets or specifically approved street type entrances.
+Development along new Other Major Thoroughfare streets must limit access points to public streets or specifically approved street type entrances.

 - Improvements Installed by the public in accordance with a schedule of public street improvements, except where specific improvements are required to meet the vehicular and/or pedestrian access needs of the particular development in which case the developer must install the necessary improvements at the time of development.
 If, however, a public improvement project for the street is programmed and funded, the developer may be relieved of the actual construction, but remains liable for the costs of the improvements for which he or she would otherwise be liable.
 The developer has the option, after consultation with the Town Manager and Town Engineering Department, to construct all or a portion of a new or extended street if the developer wants to make use of the street for access to the development.
-Development along new Class IV streets or extensions of Class IV streets must limit access points to public streets or specifically approved street type entrances.
+Development along new Minor Thoroughfare streets must limit access points to public streets or specifically approved street type entrances.

 - Right-of-way - Dedicated by the developer.